Rtucharya: The 6 seasons and lifestyle, diet, and your Yoga practice

 Substance – anything that is light, profuse, and ethereal

-Example – hollow and light foods – popcorn, wafers, crackers, kale
+Example – hollow and light foods (foods are not just one element)– popcorn, wafers, crackers, kale

 Intake – increases softness and lightness in the body

 Qualities – weightless, mobile, cool, dry, porous and subtle